 Majid is also an expert on services as a means of creating value.
 He advises government and commercial enterprises — both, on the demand and supply sides of the service equation — on how to implement policy and strategy through the designs of services.
 He has written a book that brings new levels of clarity on what services are, what they can be, why they even exist — toward a deeper understanding of why they fail in unexpected ways.

 Majid’s educational background is in industrial and systems engineering.
 His work experience is across consulting, product management, systems engineering, sales, research, and corporate affairs — at firms such as PwC, Gartner, Bull, and HP.
-At Carnegie Mellon he taught a course on strategy, design, and organization for service providers, at the Heinz College of public policy and management.
-He has also guest-lectured at TU/Delft, JAIST (Japan), and UFRJ (Brazil).
+At Carnegie Mellon he taught a course on strategy, design, and organization for services, at the Heinz College of public policy and management.
+He has also guest-lectured at TU/Delft (The Netherlands), JAIST (Japan), IE University (Spain), and UFRJ (Brazil).